-With ExaVault all you have to do is log in to your account and find the user you want to create SSH keys for.
-Then, choose the ‘Generate SSH Keys’ option.
+With ExaVault, creating keys as simple as connecting to your account as an admin, find the user you want to create SSH keys for, selecting the dropdown, then choosing the ‘Generate SSH Keys’ option.

 Is it possible to have more than one key pair of SSH keys in my account?